virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 <roadmap-component>

 ### Biotope - Advanced Component
-You will dive deeper into the functionalities of webcomponents and also typescript ( a typebased javascript language ).
+You will dive deeper into the functionalities of webcomponents and also TypeScript ( a type-based JavaScript language ).
 You will also be shown how to handle APIs correctly with the fetch API.

 __Challenges__
 - Extend the accordion with typescript and API requests